 Color Coding of Wires inside the USB cable:

 1. RED Wire - The red wire is the positive wire which means that the power lies on this wire.
 Any USB powered devices rely on this wire.
 In some action movies, you may see that to defuse the bomb is to cut the red wire always.
 This is the live wire.
 This is the plus sign or the + sign of a wire.
 The voltage of this wire is just not destructive because it is just 5 volts.
 This 5-volt wire is in DC or direct current.

 2. Black Wire - The red wire is the power but without the black wire which is the ground wire, the red wire cannot function.
 This ground wire or the negative wire is the wire just to complete the circuit of a certain electronic device.
 These two wires, the red wire and the blue wire, are the power wires for your USB device.

 3. White Wire - We have the power wires which are the red wire and the black wire.
 Now, to have the communication with the PC or any electronic device, we need a pathway to transmit the data.
 Some data must be move to some devices so that you can perform your job well.
 The white wire served as the data transmitter or the wire where data is moved through the wire.
-This white wire is the data in positive or in other words data + and this means that there should be an opposite wire for this to have a complete circuit.
+This white wire is the data in negative or in other words data - and this means that there should be an opposite wire for this to have a complete circuit.

 Giving this simple hub, I suggest making your own repair with your USB.
 The power wires, the red wire and the black wire are very important in a USB device.

 You can even make a small fan or humidifier just by connecting the two power wires of a USB.
 This is the positive wire and the negative wire.
 We have here the red wire and the black wire.

 The color coding of the wires mentioned above are very helpful in the repair of your PC device that uses USB cable.
 This is a repair just right from your hands.